How to have a healthy relationship with food

 Beat, the UK’s leading eating disorder charity, put it nicely, saying, “A healthy relationship with food is in many ways simply seeing food as food without any value label placed on it.”

 And this relationship is totally individual to you.
-Yes, it’s important to eat your 5-a-day and drink enough water but ignore the adverts, ignore the new fad diets and ignore the articles (apart from this one).
-Try and focus on what your body wants, likes and needs.
+Yes, it’s important to eat your 5-a-day and drink enough water, but ignore the adverts, ignore the latest fad diets that work fast and ignore the endless articles online (apart from this one).
+Try to focus on what your body wants, likes and needs when it comes to your relationship with food.

 No. Focusing on having a healthy relationship with food doesn’t mean it’s the only thing you should focus on in life.
 It shouldn’t take control.